masrafulislam/TimeTreasure---Stopwatch-Productivity-App/README.markdown

 - Add export functionality for session data (e.g., CSV or PDF reports).
 - Support cloud-based storage for cross-device synchronization.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your changes.
 Ensure that your code follows PEP 8 guidelines and includes appropriate comments.

-## Contact
-For questions or feedback, please contact the project maintainer at [your-email@example.com].